jariperttunen/Rextensions/README.md

 	./rcall

 ## The SEXP data structure
-R  Extensions  provides  SEXP data  structure[^sexp]  that  implements datatypes  in  R, building  blocks  of  R objects  (arithmetic  types, vectors, matrices,  lists and  the like).
+R  Extensions  provides  SEXP data  structure[^sexp]  that  abstracts all built-in datatypes  in  R, building  blocks  of  R objects  (arithmetic  types, vectors, matrices,  lists and  the like).
 For  the R  Extensions user SEXP  models an  R  variable  bound to  a  value. *It is the SEXP variables that are used in information exchange between C and R*.
 The  implementation